 Amazon Appstore Presubmission Checklist

-- App Content: Your app meets the Amazon Appstore Content Policy Requirements.
+- App Content: Your app meets the Amazon Appstore Content Policy.

 - App Preparation: Follow the tips in Understanding Amazon Appstore Submission in generating the APK files for your app.

-- Images: You have created and collected the required images for your app listing, as described in Image Guidelines for Amazon Appstore Submission.
+- Images: You have created and collected the required images for your app listing, as described in Images and videos.

 - Intellectual Property (IP) Documentation (if needed) If your app uses the intellectual property (IP) of a third party, be prepared to provide documentation to Amazon that you have obtained the proper license or permission to use that IP from the third party.

 - Testing: You have tested your app, and your app passes the test cases described in Test Criteria for Amazon Appstore Apps.
-To learn more about available testing tools, see Testing Your App for the Amazon Appstore.
+To learn more about available testing tools, see App testing tools and services.

 - Device Targeting: Specify which devices you plan to target with your app in your Android Manifest file.
-See Getting Started with Device Targeting.
+For details, see Device Filtering and Compatibility.

 - Installation Location: Your Android Manifest file specifies the installation location for your app on Fire TV and Fire tablet devices.
 For most apps, setting this value to External Storage (